Skip to main content

 Pure Profit Margin Ratios

-The most important - and easiest - SaaS financial metrics to understand are the three profitability ratios.
+The most important–and easiest–SaaS financial metrics to understand are the five profitability ratios.
 These metrics are called “pure ratios” because they use numbers from only one financial statement: the statement of income.

-Learning how to track and analyze these three measures of profitability will help your SaaS business with its price point, cost of goods sold, operational efficiency, and with its overall structure.
+Learning how to track and analyze these five measures of profitability will help your SaaS business with its price point, cost of goods sold, operational efficiency, and with its overall structure.

 1. Gross Profit Margin